Safe Exploration for Efficient Policy Evaluation and Comparison: Additional Details of the Proposed Methods

 Next, we integrate the cutting-plane method and the FW algorithm to solve the most challenging problem \eqref{eqn:nonstochastic linear bandit with side info}, where there exists a infinite number of constraints.
 Refer to Appendix \ref{sec:optimization_MAB} for an introduction to the cutting-plane method.
-We note that, since the cutting-plane method only requires a feasible query point in every iteration, instead of running the whole FW algorithm every time, one can stop the FW after a few iterations, which does not affect the convergence.
+We note that, since the cutting-plane method only requires a feasible query point in every iteration instead of running the whole FW algorithm every time, one can stop the FW after a few iterations.
+This does not affect the convergence over the whole algorithm.

 In Algorithm \ref{alg:FW_CP}, a key step is to find a good cutting plane, or equivalently, $\vthe \in C_\delta$ on which the constraint is maximally violated by the current policy $\pi^{(i)}$.
 Assume $\mathcal{C}_\delta(\mD_0) = \{\vthe : ||\vthe - \hat{\vthe}_0||_{\widehat{V}_0} \le S_{\delta}\}$ for some $\hat{\vthe}_0$ and $\widehat{V}_0$.
 Let $\vv_{\pi^{(i)}} = \Big[\big((1-\epsilon) \pi_0 - \pi^{(i)}\big)^T \mX \Big]^T$.
 We need to maximize a linear function on an ellipsoid.
 Fortunately, the solution can be obtained explicitly \citep{zhu2021safe} as